Site icon Outdoor Gearzine

 Mobile phones and smartphones

-Roll paper
+roll paper

 Emergency food

-Spare shoelaces (slim)
+Spare shoelaces (thin string)

 Just in case your shoelaces break, I always keep a 3mm x 10m piece of thin rope at the bottom of my pack instead of shoelaces.
 This is more versatile and can be used in a variety of situations, such as when your shoelaces break, when you don't have enough guy ropes for a tent or tarp, and more